atifaziz/StackTraceParser/README.md

 ## Usage

-Here is an example of a [`Environment.StackTrace`][envst] output:

-    at System.Environment.GetStackTrace(Exception e, Boolean needFileInfo)
-    at System.Environment.get_StackTrace()
-    at UserQuery.RunUserAuthoredQuery() in c:\Users\johndoe\AppData\Local\Temp\LINQPad\_piwdiese\query_dhwxhm.cs:line 33
-    at LINQPad.ExecutionModel.ClrQueryRunner.Run()
-    at LINQPad.ExecutionModel.Server.RunQuery(QueryRunner runner)
-    at LINQPad.ExecutionModel.Server.StartQuery(QueryRunner runner)
-    at LINQPad.ExecutionModel.Server.<>c__DisplayClass36.<ExecuteClrQuery>b__35()
-    at LINQPad.ExecutionModel.Server.SingleThreadExecuter.Work()
-    at System.Threading.ThreadHelper.ThreadStart_Context(Object state)
-    at System.Threading.ExecutionContext.RunInternal(ExecutionContext executionContext, ContextCallback callback, Object state, Boolean preserveSyncCtx) at System.Threading.ExecutionContext.Run(ExecutionContext executionContext, ContextCallback callback, Object state, Boolean preserveSyncCtx) at System.Threading.ExecutionContext.Run(ExecutionContext executionContext, ContextCallback callback, Object state) at System.Threading.ThreadHelper.ThreadStart()

-`StackTraceParser` has a single function called `Parse` that takes the source text (like the one above) to parse and a number of functions to project/construct each component of a stack frame as it is parsed:
+`StackTraceParser` has a single function called `Parse` that takes the source text to parse and a number of functions to project/construct each component of a stack frame as it is parsed:

     public static IEnumerable<TFrame> Parse<TToken, TMethod, TParameters, TParameter, TSourceLocation, TFrame>( string text,